ID cards in the ESL classroom

 Dislikes: I don’t like cucumbers and homework

-For slightly higher level classes, I like to make it a little more challenging by asking the students to write about the ‘things’ that they like and don’t like ‘doing’, using the gerund activity form.
+👩🏫For higher-level classes, I like to make it a little more challenging by asking students to write about the things they like and dislike doing, using the ‘-ing’ gerund activity form.
 For example:

 Likes: I like eating pizza and playing video games